 The Testing Center does not administer paper exams or commercial exams such as the SAT, GRE, or LSAT.

 Faculty Instructional Consultants at the Schreyer Institute for Teaching Excellence are available to discuss test design strategies.

 Please use our scheduling form to submit your request.
 Exam schedule requests are accepted one month prior to the beginning of classes each semester (or the closest business day if the date falls on a weekend).
 Exam scheduling requests will open at 9:00 a.m. on the following dates:

-Note: If you allow scratch paper for your exams, it is your responsibility to provide enough paper for all of your students in all of your scheduled exams for the semester.
+Note: If you allow scratch paper for your exams, please provide enough paper for every student in your course multiplied by the number of scheduled exams for the semester.
 For example, if you have scheduled four exams with scratch paper, and you have 100 students, you should provide 400 sheets.
 We will print bar-codes on the scratch sheets, which students must return before leaving the Testing Center.